 How To Lose Weight

 The question "How do I lose weight?" gets typed into Google 110,000 or so times per month.
-The answers that pop up are usually ridiculous "tips" that don't actually explain what a person needs to do in order lose weight and keep it off.
+The so-called answers that pop up are usually ridiculous "tips" that don't actually explain what a person needs to do in order to lose weight and keep it off.

 How To Lose Weight:

 - Know how many calories your body needs.

 - Follow a balanced nutrition plan with consistent eating habits, and track your calorie intake.